Jake Gasson

 Conference Papers

 'But we had been bored - bored stiff': The 60th (2/2nd London) Division and the Psychological Demands of Soldiering on the Macedonian Front, December 1916-June 1917.
-London Pride: The London Territorial Force in Peace and War, forthcoming 15 June 2024.
+London Pride: The London Territorial Force in Peace and War, London, 15 June 2024.

 Colonial Mindsets and the Governance of Informal Empire: Approaches to Pacification during the British occupation of Macedonia, 1915-1918.
-Governing the Lives of Others: Global Histories of Empire: Theories and Practice, 14 September 2023.
+Governing the Lives of Others: Global Histories of Empire: Theories and Practice, Turin/online, 14 September 2023.

 The 'deadliest enemy': The Psychological Challenge of Boredom on the Macedonian Front, 1915-1918.
+British Commission for Military History New Researchers' Conference, Manchester, 15 October 2022.

-Paper given at A Great(er) War of Military Occupations in Europe: antecedents, experiences, and legacies, 24 June 2022.
+A Colonial Mindset: British approaches to the pacification of Macedonia, 1915-1918.
+A Great(er) War of Military Occupations in Europe: antecedents, experiences, and legacies, Brussels, 24 June 2022.

 'the most weird mixture of humanity': British views of friends and foes at the onset of the Salonika campaign, October - December 1915.
+Society for Army Historical Research centenary programme, online, 21 April 2021.

 Podcast Appearances